Jason Kidd: 1996–1998: First playoff appearances

-Kidd was traded to the Phoenix Suns with Tony Dumas and Loren Meyer for Michael Finley, A. C. Green, and Sam Cassell during the 1996–97 season.
+Kidd was traded to the Phoenix Suns with Tony Dumas and Loren Meyer for Michael Finley, A.C.
+Green, and Sam Cassell during the 1996–97 season.
 In his first full season with the Suns in 1997–98, the team's win total improved by 16 games.
 The Suns, who finished the season with a 56–26 record, had been recognized for their fast-paced style of play with Kidd frequently leading a small lineup of four guards (Kidd, Kevin Johnson, Rex Chapman and Steve Nash) being on the floor at the same time together with Antonio McDyess playing at center.
-In the playoffs, Phoenix was eliminated in the first round by the San Antonio Spurs led by their Hall of Fame Twin Towers duo, David Robinson and Tim Duncan.
+In the playoffs, Phoenix was eliminated in the first round by the San Antonio Spurs led by their Twin Towers duo, David Robinson and Tim Duncan.